 - Outputting to tape or other media.

-2) Animation and special effects are permitted, but must be created during the Contest Period.
+2) Animation and special effects are permitted, but must be created during the Production Period.

-3) If the spoken language in the film is not English, film must have English Subtitles.
+3) If the spoken language in the film is not English, the film must have English Subtitles.

 The finished Entry must have a minimum duration of one (1) minute and a maximum duration of five (5) minutes—not including credits at the end of the Entry.

 Before playback of the finished film/video begins, the media must display: